Andy16384/CTBC-Quant-Project/FXvol/README.md

-#This project is able to
+#This project is aim to

 1. Connect Excel VBA to C++ and Quantlib, including debug both VBA and C++ code.
 2. Interpolating the volatility surface(cubic on moneyness, linear on tenor).